csiro-data-school/Intro-to-APIs/_episodes/04-Creating URL queries.md

 ## Exercise: Search for Near Earth Objects

 > Use the NASA NEO (Near Earth Object) API to search for asteroids.
-Your task is to:
-> - Find asteroids approaching earth in the next 2 days
+Your task is to:Find asteroids approaching earth in the next 2 days
->
 >> ### Solution
 >> 1. Construct the API query:
 >> https://api.nasa.gov/neo/rest/v1/feed?start_date=2024-06-12&end_date=2024-06-13&api_key=DEMO_KEY